genestack/user-tutorials/user-guide/source/guide/using-genestack.rst

 All files you share with other people, along with all files shared with you, will be located in that folder.

 ..
 TODO rewrite this section

 Building pipeline
 -----------------
-Select the assays you wish to analyse and from the menu on top of the page or from the dropdown menu, select the first app you wish to see in your pipeline.
+Select the assays you wish to analyse and from the menu on top of the page or from the dropdown menu, select the first application you wish to see in your pipeline.
 Application on The Platform are divided in several categories such as *Preprocess* to prepare the data for actual analysis, *Analyse* perform various kinds of analysis, *Explore* to visualise QC check or analysis results